 - Sharing Culture and Stories: through hearing about family stories and traditions, children gain vocabulary, bond with relatives, and learn their family’s values

 - Positive Discipline: children’s behavior communicates their needs, and parents can use strategies to teach appropriate behavior and change inappropriate behavior while also strengthening their relationship with their children

 - And many others!

-Parenting classes also focus on the skills and knowledge necessary for parents to actively participate in their child’s education, including communicating with the child’s teacher and advocating for the educational services their children require.
+Parenting coursework also focuses on the skills and knowledge necessary for parents to actively participate in their child’s education, including communicating with the child’s teacher and advocating for the educational services their children require.

 Lessons taught in the adult education classroom are often followed by hands-on family learning during Parent and Child Together (PACT) Time.